-The Bay Area Council holds racial equity, diversity and inclusion among our core values.
-We strongly condemn the brutal killing of George Floyd and support the work that many organizations throughout the Bay Area are doing to end racial injustice, discrimination and hatred.
+The Bay Area Council holds racial equity and the fight toward racial justice among our core values.
+We strongly condemn the brutal killing of George Floyd and applaud the work that many organizations throughout the Bay Area are doing to end racial injustice, discrimination, and hatred.

-The Council has compiled a preliminary list of national and Bay Area-based grassroots organizations that are making an impact on issues of racial justice.
-We urge our member companies, partners and supporters to use these organizations as resources and to donate to or volunteer for organizations working in this space.
+The Council has compiled a list of national and Bay Area-based grassroots organizations that are making an impact on issues of racial justice.
+While this list is not exhaustive, our goal is to provide our member companies, partners, and supporters with a resource to learn more about organizations working in this space.

 Bay Area-Focused Organizations